Carrie Underwood: Philanthropy

-Underwood and her husband made a video for the "Do It for Daron" campaign urging young people to stop bullying.
-In July 2012, she publicly endorsed same-sex marriage.
-She told the British newspaper The Independent, "As a married person myself, I don't know what it's like to be told I can't marry somebody I love and want to marry", she said.
-"I can't imagine how that must feel.
-I definitely think we should all have the right to love, and love publicly, the people that we want to love."
-Underwood went on to say, "Our church is gay-friendly.
-Above all, God wanted us to love others.
-It's not about setting rules, or [saying] 'everyone has to be like me'.
-No. We're all different.
-That's what makes us special.
-We have to love each other and get on with each other.
-It's not up to me to judge anybody."

 Underwood launched the Academy of Country Music Lifting Lives Temporary Home Fund in 2010.
 The Fund specifically benefits victims of the Tennessee floods of early 2010 and it was kicked off with grants that Underwood received from ACM as Entertainer of the Year.
 She also teamed up with Brooks and Dunn to support the new Fund by recording a Public Service Announcement (PSA).

 Underwood is involved with several organizations that benefit children.
 In January 2010, she partnered with Country Cares for St. Jude Kids visiting the St. Jude Children's Research Hospital.
 In February 2011, Underwood donated $140,125 to Save the Children.
 This charitable initiative was inspired by the "36 cents" written in the lyrics of Underwood's album track "Change" on her album Play On, which addresses how even the smallest bit of spare change that one might have can add up to make a difference and help "change" the world.

-Underwood is a supporter of the United Service Organization, Clothes off our back, and Habitat For Humanity.
+Underwood is a supporter of the United Service Organization, Clothes Off Our Back, and Habitat For Humanity.
 To benefit cancer research, in August 2008, Underwood joined Beyoncé, Mariah Carey, Mary J. Blige, Miley Cyrus, and other female artists to record the song "Just Stand Up!"
 The proceeds benefited Stand Up to Cancer (SU2C).
 As a result of their fund raising efforts, the SU2C scientific advisory committee, overseen by the American Association for Cancer Research was able to award $73.6 million towards novel, groundbreaking research.
 The song peaked at number 11 on Billboard's Hot 100 Songs.

 In 2012, Underwood donated $1 of every ticket sold on the North American leg of the Blown Away Tour to the Canadian and American Red Cross.
 On May 24, 2013, Underwood donated $1 million in proceeds from her recent Blown Away Tour to the Red Cross for relief efforts in response to the Oklahoma tornado.